How categorizing greenhouse gas emissions helps us reduce them

 What can you do to reduce your greenhouse gas emissions?

-The No. 1 thing you can do is select an environmentally friendly shipping method.
-Shared truckload (STL) shipping combines your LTL freight with that of another shipper into one multi-stop load.
-This is cheaper than shipping LTL or TL and reduces trucking-related emissions by up to 40%.
+The first thing you can do is select an environmentally friendly shipping method.
+Shared truckload (STL) shipping combines your LTL freight with that of another shipper into one multi-stop truckload.
+STL reduces trucking-related greenhouse gas emissions by up to 40% with smart, safe, and streamlined transit, is far safer than LTL shipping, and costs a fraction of TL shipping.

 Is reducing your CO2 emissions worth the cost?